Is My Repentance Enough?

 …forgive us again.

-Our sin is no mean thing.
+Our sin is no small thing.
 Every choice I make affects me and those around me.
 The physical consequences of my actions might well echo down the hall of the rest of my life.
 Worse, it’s an affront to God.
 But our imperfect repentance doesn’t keep the gift of God’s love from washing us clean.
 His forgiveness isn’t based on how perfectly we get the grammar, or how well dressed we are when we present it to our Father.
 Forgiveness is based on the finished work of Jesus, not how well we repent.

 Of course I’m not saying to half-do it.
 But I don’t think I’m talking to people who want to half-do it.
 I’m talking to people who are sincerely sorry for their sins—so sorry they can’t imagine their screw-ups can be made right.
 Thankfully, God’s forgiveness isn’t based on how much we think God can forgive, or whether someone else judges our repentance as good enough, but on God’s willingness to forgive.
 And, because of Christ’s finished work on the Cross, God is willing.